Authentication Forwarding

 }

 The StreamLayer SDK requests user data from the backend.
-If the request is successful, the client creates a user entry in the SDK’s database based on the received data.
+If the request succeeds, the client creates a user entry in the SDK's database based on the received data.

 Phone Authentication

-The SDK includes a default authentication method that collects the user’s phone number.
+The SDK includes a default authentication flow that collects the user's phone number.
 This method is partially abstracted from the host app.

 StreamLayerAuthActivity.open(context, closeWhenAuthorized = true)